S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 - *format* `The file format, physical medium, or dimensions of the resource <http://purl.org/dc/terms/format>`_.
 - *language* `A language of the resource <http://purl.org/dc/terms/language>`_.

 The precise structure and content of **Data Metadata** is designed by the data modeler within a generic framework of components.
+This data metadata informs data consumers about what the data means.
+The many contextual aspects of the existence and life-cycle of the data may be recorded.

 The components are:

 - An audit system based on the `AuditType`_
 - An attestation system based on the `AttestationType`_